daniel-roc/automation-test-store/README.md

 To run the tests in the terminal, use the following commands:

-- On Windows: `py.test test --html=report.html`
+- On Windows: `py.test tests --html=reports\report.html`
-- On Linux/Mac: `python -m pytest test --html=report.html`
+- On Linux/Mac: `python -m pytest tests --html=reports/report.html`

 This will generate an HTML report with the test results in the current directory.

-Here is the new paragraph with the link to access the test cases of the project:

-## Test Cases

-[Click here](https://drive.google.com/drive/folders/1dQFPcqWJD2M1K5zkFIBh6zefsPVGDGhd?usp=sharing) to access the test cases of the project.

 ## Author